 Using lavender as an ingredient

-The best non-dairy milk (or “mylk”) to use for this tea
+The best non-dairy milk (or “mylk”) to use for a Lavender London Fog Latte

-I love using my homemade almond/coconut milk which is basically your average almond milk recipe but using half coconut water and water (ratio/recipe here) but you can use any non-dairy milk you love.
-It won’t make or break this because that lavender is really the key.
-Fresh coconut or almond would probably be the tastiest or mix them up!
+I love using my homemade almond/coconut milk which is basically your average almond milk recipe but using half coconut water and water (ratio/recipe here) but you can use any unsweetened non-dairy milk you love.
+It won’t make or break this because the lavender is really the star.
+For AIP, use additive-free coconut or tigernut milk.

 Recommended natural sweetener for your tea